-Even though it is shown in an overall positive light this time (as "evolution" is unequivocally deemed a worthwhile process in Trek), there is still something incalculable about artificial life, like a remainder of the villainous machines of TOS.
+Even though it is shown in an overall positive light this time (as "evolution" is unequivocally deemed a worthwhile process in Star Trek), there is still something incalculable about artificial life, like a remainder of the villainous machines of TOS.
 Even Data himself occasionally runs amuck, notably in "Brothers" and in "Insurrection".
 While we should not forget that human beings are overall much more "fault-prone", the severity of machine faults is much higher, especially when fail-safe mechanisms fail or are overridden.
 But seeing that no one would generally mistrust holodecks either, although these fail quite often (actually much too often to be still considered safe), the possible fear of androids and other artificial lifeforms should not be a reason for the Federation to impede their development.

-Androids, computers and other intelligent machines were predominantly seen as technology in the 1960s and not so much as possible sentient beings.
-If they exhibited characteristics of human beings in the time of TOS, it almost customarily endangered the human crew, which became a cliché of TOS.
+Androids, computers and other intelligent machines were predominantly seen as pieces technology in the 1960s and not so much as possible sentient beings.
+If they exhibited characteristics of human beings in the era of TOS, it almost customarily endangered the human crew, which became a cliché of TOS.
 But their possibly villainous behavior was not condemned because the androids or other machines acted just within the boundaries of their programming.

 This changed with Data.
 Since the remarkable episode "The Measure of a Man" there is an ongoing trend to recognize the rights not only of androids but also of other artificial lifeforms such as holograms.
 While technology runs out of control just as frequently as in TOS, in the 24th century the question whether androids and machines can surpass their original programming is in the focus of interest.
-Overall the 24th century seems to be somewhat more open-minded about artificial lifeforms.
-However, this may be due to the real-world development, in which today's computers are far more advanced than anyone could have imagined in the 1960.
-This leaves the question whether computers may become sentient as an even more interesting science fiction issue than it was in the time of TOS.
+Overall, the 24th century seems to be somewhat more open-minded about artificial lifeforms.
+This may be due to the development in the real-world, in which today's computers are far more advanced than anyone could have imagined in the 1960s.
+The question whether computers may become sentient has become a more interesting science fiction topic than it was at the time of TOS.